Theusaopia/DataStructure-CollegeProject/README.md

 ### **It doesn't work, now what?**

 Yep, i know, it's a little confusing to know what the app is doing.
 First of all, it wasn't created a proper front-end page, or a menu to separate each method.
 All of the methods that you can test, are in this range of lines: 71 - 115.
-If you want to test some method, just find the the "tester" and uncomment it.
+If you want to test some method, just find the "tester" and uncomment it.
 I know, it's hard, but it's all we got.

 ### **Final considerations**